dotnet/docs/docs/core/tools/dotnet-nuget-why.md

 - **`PACKAGE`**

-  The package name to lookup in the dependency graph.
+  The package name to look up in the dependency graph.

 ## Options